 2. Not all investors pay taxes on investment income: In my analysis, I used the tax rates on wealthy individual investors to make my assessment, but tax rates vary widely across investors.
 There are two critiques that can be mounted.
 The first is that about 60-70% of stocks are held by non-individuals: mutual funds, pension funds and corporations and the tax rates that these investors may not be affected (or at least not as much) by the change in the tax law.
 The second is that companies that pay high dividends attract investors who like those high dividends and it is possible that these investors make less income and face less of a hit from the change in the tax law.
 Note, though, that even if we factor in these investors, the basic analysis still holds but the impact will be lightened.
 In fact, one way to alter the analysis is to take a weighted average tax rate across all investors in the market, which would buffer the impact.
 The graph below estimates the effect on the market, stocks with a dividend yield of 4% and stocks with a dividend yield of 0% of assuming lower tax rates in the post-cliff period.

 3. Investors may already have built in the expectation that tax laws will change into current stock prices: To the extent that the fiscal cliff has been in the news and widely reported, it is possible that the market has already incorporated the possibility of it coming to fruition into stock prices and the expected return.
 I would have been inclined to believe this if I had seen the equity risk premium climb, and stock prices drop, over the course of the year, but they have not.
-In fact, we started the year with a much higher equity risk premium of 6.04% and have seen the premium drift down to 5.75%.
+In fact, we started the year with a much higher equity risk premium of 6.04% and have seen the premium drift down to 5.75%.1.
+There is no chance that the fiscal cliff will become reality: This is not the first time that we have faced the possibility of the tax laws reverting back to pre-2003 levels.
+At the end of 2011, faced with the possibility, Congress and the administration pushed off the day of reckoning at the last moment.
+It is possible that faced with the catastrophic consequences of going over the cliff, Congress will find a way to avoid it again, but is it guaranteed?
+Having seen the political dysfunction at both ends of Pennsylvania Avenue over the last decade, I am not as confident as others may be that common sense will prevail and that the cliff will be avoided.

 4. Companies may change their dividend policy: I did predicate my analysis on companies maintaining their dividends at 2012 levels, even if the tax law changes to tax dividends more highly in 2013.
 In fact, if companies were completely flexible, they could stop paying dividends and largely nullify the impact of the tax law change.
 History suggests that this is unlikely.
 If there is a word that best describes dividends, it is that they are "sticky", i.e.. that companies are reluctant to change dividends and especially to cut them.
 In fact, the 2003 law did not to lead to a surge in dividends (though a few companies pay special dividends in the immediate aftermath) and I don't think that a reversal of the law will lead to a sudden reassessment of dividend policy.